mikewlcheung/TrierWorkshop/Airlines/AirlinesDemo.md

 ## Years for the analyses
 Year <- unique(Airlines$Year)

-## It took about 9 minutes on our computer
 for (i in seq_along(Year)){
     ## Fit regression model and store results
     meta.df1[i, ] <- c(Year[i], fun.reg(Airlines[Airlines$Year==Year[i], ]))